ePages-de/epages-devportal/_posts/2019/2019-09-05-outdoor-retros.md

 3. Let the groups take a walk while discussing the topics (20 minutes).
 4. Meet again in the meeting room and let everyone present their topics.

+As you can see, there are different ways to jazz up your retrospectives by doing them outdoors.
+Unfortunately, we couldn't do an outdoor retrospective yet because all locations near our office are not quiet enough.
 What are your experiences with doing outdoor retrospectives?

 Did you manage to find a location that is quiet enough?
 Do you even have other ideas?
 We'd happy to hear your thoughts on [Twitter](https://twitter.com/epagesdevs){:target="_blank"}!